MattiasPernhult/people_density/README.md

 r.db('people_density').tableCreate('test1')
 ```

-After this everything with the rethinkdb is setted up.
+After this everything with the rethinkdb is installed and set up.

 #### 3. Starting the scripts
 First you must start the listening script by standing in the root path and running